ctu-mrs/ctu-mrs.github.io/docs/90-software/cpp/00_cpp_good_practices.md

 The most used container in C++ is the [`std::vector`](https://en.cppreference.com/w/cpp/container/vector).
 If you're coming from C, you may try to use C-style static or dynamic arrays (e.g. `int a[N]` and `int* a = malloc(sizeof(int)*N)`).
-This is a bad coding practice in C++, because you'll be forced to reimplement a lot of functionality that already exists in the C++ standard (and you'll most likely make a mistake) and you're loosing on a lot of the great features of C++.
+This is a bad coding practice in C++, because you'll be forced to reimplement a lot of functionality that already exists in the C++ standard (and you'll most likely make a mistake) and you're losing on a lot of the great features of C++.

 You may also be tempted to use other more fancy containers, such as the associative [`std::unordered_map`](https://en.cppreference.com/w/cpp/container/unordered_map), but be wary of [*premature optimization*](https://ctu-mrs.github.io/docs/software/profiling.html#premature-optimization).
 Because of the way modern CPUs work, processing sequential data is much more effective then random memory access, so using **a linear-access container is faster than random-access containers in most cases** anyway (for more info, see [cache locality](https://en.wikipedia.org/wiki/Locality_of_reference), [branch prediction](https://en.wikipedia.org/wiki/Branch_predictor), [SIMD](https://en.wikipedia.org/wiki/Single_instruction,_multiple_data), and [instruction pipelining](https://en.wikipedia.org/wiki/Instruction_pipelining).